Gradian-me/gradian-app/src/docs/security/SECURITY_IMPLEMENTATION_SUMMARY.md

 ### Verify Token Storage
 1. Login to application
 2. Check browser DevTools → Application → Storage
-3. Verify access tokens are NOT in localStorage (stored in memory only)
+3. Verify access tokens are NOT in localStorage (stored in memory only on client)
 4. Verify refresh tokens ARE in Cookies (httpOnly, secure)
-5. Verify access tokens are NOT in cookies (stored in memory only)
+5. Verify access tokens are NOT in cookies (stored in memory only on client)
+6. Check server logs for `[ServerTokenCache] ✅ Stored access token in server memory`
+7. Verify server cache persists across requests (check `cacheSize` in logs)

 ### Verify Logout Flow
 1. Click logout button